EladTal14/Shopping-Cart/README.md

 * [Contributes](#contributes)

 ## General info
-This project is simple shopping cart with option to add .
+This project is simple 2 pages shopping cart with an option to add items and see them on your cart page.

 ## Technologies
 Project is created with: